rcemper/Cache-in-Docker/README.md

 # Docker_Demo: Caché
 It's a simple plain Caché install in Docker
 for simple testing with the default user settings
+- now available with WebTerminal
 ### Installation
 Download this repo
 Enter the downloaded directory